CHAPTER THIRTY—CONDITIONS

 James looked up.

-Benson’s hand alighted on a sizable folder on the edge of his desk.
+Benson held up a memory stick.
 “I’ve put together some important reading material, surrounding Dr. Hill’s work, and Dr. Yeun’s, which builds on it.”

-James accepted the folder.
-“I assume this is what you brought me to Empetrum for.”
+James accepted the device.
+“Is this the project you brought me to Empetrum for?”

 “Yes,” Benson said.
 “You’ll be working closely with Yeun.”

 For human weaponry, James thought.
-It felt so long ago since Benson had first uttered the words, mere days before.
-James stared at him, brow furrowed, the folder and sensor heavy in his hands.
+He stared at the director, brow furrowed, the sensor heavy in his hands.
 He wanted the meeting to end.
+He just wanted to be alone.

 “Yeun’s focus,” Benson went on, “uses stem cell therapy and a unique deviation of the electronic activator to create these phenotypes in subjects without the natural genes.”

-“After you’ve finished diagnostics with Ms. Brophy,” Benson said, moving on, “what do you intend to do with the project as a whole?”
+“After you’ve finished diagnostics with Ms. Knight,” Benson said, “what do you intend to do with the neural transfer project?”

 James thought of Heather’s hostility, burning behind the android’s large blue eyes.
-An expression he’d previously thought impossible for her.
-He hadn’t expected her to take this passively, of course, but his attention had been otherwise preoccupied with how to secure her survival.
+He hadn’t expected her to take this passively, of course, but his attention had been otherwise preoccupied with her survival.

 “What did you have in mind?”
 James asked finally.